greg-raven/grus/_posts/2017-10-07-no-amnesty-for-enforcement.md

 ---
 title: 'No amnesty for enforcement'
-date: '2017-10-07T04:40:21-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - amnesty
 - immigration
 - population
-    - 'Senator Chuck Grassley'
+- Senator Chuck Grassley
-    - 'Senator John Cornyn'
+- Senator John Cornyn
-    - 'Senator John Thune'
+- Senator John Thune
-    - 'Senator Mitch McConnell'
+- Senator Mitch McConnell
 ---

-I expect you to oppose the SUCCEED Act any effort to trade amnesty for immigration enforcement --- it’s simply not enough and won’t stop illegal immigration!
+I expect you to oppose the SUCCEED Act any effort to trade amnesty for immigration enforcement --- it's simply not enough and won't stop illegal immigration!

 If such a deal happens, illegal aliens will still be able to hold U.S. jobs.
 Moreover, border security, alone, does nothing to stop visa overstayers --- who account for 40% of the illegal alien population --- from staying and taking jobs.
 Mandating E-Verify would go a long way to solving this problem by preventing illegal aliens from obtaining jobs in the U.S. --- the primary magnet for illegal immigration.